varad/postgresql-vs-mysql/README.md

 # postgresql-vs-mysql
-Insert performance: PostgreSQL vs MySQL

-1. Create database "postgres-vs-mysql" in both PosqtgreSQL and MySQL
-2. Create table "u_test_change_request" in both databases.
-You can find the script in "src/resources"
-3. Run LetsGo class.
+The intention of this project is to compare performance of INSERT statement on PostgreSQL and MySQL.
+It loads data from ServiceNow in XML format, parse them and insert them to both databases.

 Duration on Postgres: approx. 18s
 Durationn on MySQL: approx. 1s

+The question is: why does it take so long on Postgres?

+How to build:

+1. Create database "postgres-vs-mysql" in both PosqtgreSQL and MySQL servers
+2. Create a table "u_test_change_request" in both databases.
+You can find the scripts in "src/resources"
+3. Run "mvn package"
+4. Run LetsGo class.